-Most of the support that has been received is in the form of handwashing stations.
+Most of the support that has been received was in the form of handwashing stations, or rubbers (a generic name for materials that can store water).
 Only two people highlighted receiving support in the form of food - one from a community philanthropist and one from the national food basket programme.
 While both described this support as being welcome, they also highlighted it was insufficient.
-In August, four of our seven interviewees identified the proposed interventions of the National Commission of Social Action, identifying that this is to be given to help "people to start up business".
-However, nobody we spoke to had benefitted from this and were disgruntled in terms of how the assistance was provided, while another man identified how "the support has not yet been given to the community people".
+In August, four out of seven interviewees identified the proposed interventions of the National Commission of Social Action, identifying that this is to be given to help "people to start up business".
+However, nobody interviewed had benefitted from this and many were disgruntled in terms of how the assistance was being provided, with one man identifying how "the support has not yet been given to the community people".
+Similar responses were given in September, when another man identified "I have heard about people receiving support in other part of Sierra Leone but my community has not benefited from it."
+One of the women interviewed explained how she knew "people who have received it" going on to say, "In my opinion, this is not fairly implemented as there are people whom they took photos of and registered but did not received the money.
+Three of these people are my close friends."